turbocornball/CSC-124/README.md

 # CSC-124
-Insertion and Merge Sort Implementation
+Insertion and Merge Sort Implementation in Python